cshmookler/cpp_template/README.md

 - [X] Make Conan and Git optional (for a stripped-down template with minimal features).
 - [X] List dependency version, user, and channel ~~and recipe revision~~ separately from the dependency name within the binary_config.json file.
 - [X] Improve documentation.
+- [ ] Don't use 'cpp_template' or related things for example things that need to be replaced.